DefectDojo/django-DefectDojo/README.md

 Follow DefectDojo on [Twitter](https://twitter.com/defectdojo), [Linkedin](https://www.linkedin.com/company/defectdojo), and [YouTube](https://www.youtube.com/channel/UCWw9qzqptiIvTqSqhOFuCuQ) for project updates!

 ## Contributing

+:warning: Please note that DefectDojo will soon stop accepting new features to stabilize the API and data model for a forthcoming v3 release.
+See the contributing guidelines below for more details. :warning:

 See our [Contributing guidelines](readme-docs/CONTRIBUTING.md)

 ## Commercial Support and Training